 In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") which supersedes IAS 11 - Construction Contracts, IAS 18 - Revenue, IFRIC 13 - Customer Loyalty Programs, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfers of Assets from Customers, and SIC 31 - Revenue - Barter Transactions Involving Advertising Services.
 IFRS 15 establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 The standard is currently mandatory for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company does not expect the adoption of this standard to impact its financial statements, as currently the Company does not earn revenues.
+The adoption of this standard will not impact the Company's consolidated financial statements, as currently the Company does not earn revenues.